 Half-hourly filled footprint contour lines during three periods of study were "overlaid" onto the canopy height models derived from lidar (Fig. 4) to illustrate footprint directionality and location within the ecosystem.
 The main part of the footprint (containing 80% probability of flux) occurred within 500 m of the EC system, whereas footprint areas often extended to 1 km and beyond during stable conditions.
 Figure 5 illustrates the frequency of wind directions and flux origins throughout 2002 and during three periods of study.
 During 2002, approximately 45% of fluxes originated from areas northwest of the EC system.
 Within these areas elevation, tree height, and leaf area were above the mean values for the site (Table 2).
 Fluxes from the southwest (20%) and the northeast (18%) originated from areas where vegetation structure characteristics and elevation were average.
 Seventeen percent of winds originated from southeast quadrants, which typically had lower elevations, shorter trees, and lower leaf area.
 If winds originated from some directions more than others, the EC system may not have adequately sampled all of the within-site heterogeneity in fluxes.
 By comparison, during the three periods studied (Fig. 5b), fluxes tended to come from wind directions that were fairly representative of the dominant directions for 2002.
-Sampling from most directions allowed for comparisons to be made among most parts of the ecosystem.
+Sampling from most directions allowed for comparisons to be made among most parts of the ecosystem, bearing in mind that fluxes throughout the year most frequently originated from the northwest.